Patrick Wymark at the Old Vic 1952 - 1953 - Romeo and Juliet, The Merchant of Venice, Julius Caesar

 Following Patrick Wymark's training at the Old Vic Theatre school and stage debut in Othello ( See here) his roles in the Old Vic productions increased.

-During this period the Old Vic, which many regarded as 'resting on its laurels', was undergoing intense turmoil.
-The Old Vic was expected to become a part of the country's first National Theatre, which the Queen Mother laid the foundation stone for on 13 July 1951, but many doubted that it had a strategy.
-Three of the four directors, Michel Saint-Denis, Glen Byam Shaw and George Devine had resigned in a dispute with the Governors over grievances including, "a trend towards commercialism."
-The remaining director, Hugh Hunt, was appointed Administrative Director, and playwright Tyrone Guthrie was appointed Manager.
-The Governors announced that the Old Vic School would be wound up and they would also disband the Young Vic company (which performed Shakespeare to schoolchildren).
-There would now be two Old Vic companies of equal status, each of which would alternate London performances with tours of the provinces.
+Patrick Wymark joined the Old Vic at a time of intense turmoil.
+As director Hugh Hunt noted, "the departure of Sir Laurence Olivier, Sir Ralph Richardson and John Burrell from the directorship of the company had been universally regretted."* Although, the Old Vic company was expected to become part of the National Theatre ( which the Queen Mother had laid the foundation stone for on 13 July 1951), three of the four existing directors, Michel Saint-Denis, Glen Byam Shaw and George Devine had resigned in a dispute with the Governors over, "a trend towards commercialism."
+The remaining director, Hugh Hunt, was appointed Administrative Director, and playwright Tyrone Guthrie was recruited as Managing Director.
+The Governors announced that not only would the Old Vic School be closed they would also disband the Young Vic company (which performed Shakespeare to schoolchildren).
+Guthrie's strategy was to create two Old Vic companies of equal status, each of which would alternate London performances with tours of the provinces.
 "It's a mistake to look upon audiences outside of London as inferior," Guthrie told The Stage in September 1951.
 "There will be no playing down or thinking that anything will do for the provinces."

 Monday September 15th 1952 saw the London premiere at the Old Vic of Romeo and Juliet starring Claire Bloom, Alan Badel and Peter Finch as Mercutio.
 Patrick Wymark appeared as Old Capulet, and in the small but pivotal role of Friar John, who (spoiler) fails to deliver the message telling Romeo that Juliet is not really dead.
 William Squire appeared as Benvolio, and Alan Dobie was the page to Paris, while students James Maxwell, Eric Thompson, Mike Morgan, Douglas Rain and Phyllida Law were among the citizens.